SU-SWS/decanter-web/content/_pages/brand-design-elements-typography.md

 ### Source Sans Pro

 Source Sans Pro is our primary sans-serif font.
 It should be used in headings and body text as the primary sans-serif font on your website.
+When Sources Sans Pro is not available, we have a fallback sans-serif font stack with Helvetica Neue, Helvetica and Arial.

 <section class="typography">
 <h3>The quick brown fox jumps over the lazy dog</h3>